Updated August 23, 2023

-- HTTP – It stands for HyperText Transfer Protocol, the format of messages, transmission, and this protocol manages web actions associated at client and server-end.
+- HTTP – It stands for HyperText Transfer Protocol, the format of messages and transmission, and this protocol manages web actions associated at the client and server end.
 The Worldwide web uses it.
 It runs on port 80.

 - HTTPS – It stands for HyperText Transfer Protocol Secure, so it only enhances HTTP.
-This is used for secure communication; hence whenever you are out of the local host world, then go by this.
+This is used for secure communication; hence whenever you are out of the local host world, go by this.

-- TLS – It stands for Transport Layer Security; this is a cryptographic protocol that provides end to end communications security over networks, commonly used in transactions; the security is maintained by forgery prevention, data leak prevention, etc.
+- TLS – It stands for Transport Layer Security; this is a cryptographic protocol that provides end-to-end communications security over networks commonly used in transactions; forgery prevention, data leak prevention, etc., maintain the security.

-- SSL – It stands for Secure Sockets Layer, establishes an encrypted link between browser and server, the web server requires an SSL certificate.
+- SSL – It stands for Secure Sockets Layer and establishes an encrypted link between browser and server; the web server requires an SSL certificate.
 To create both a public key and a private key, people use a cryptographic process.

 b.
 File Transfer Protocols

 - FTP – File Transfer Protocol is used for file transfer between client and server on a computer network.

 - TFTP – Trivial File Transfer Protocol is how the client can get a file and put it into a remote host, the nodes that boot from LAN use it.

 - SFTP – SSH File Transfer Protocol provides a secure connection to transfer and traverse the file system on local and remote systems.

 - FTPS – It’s a secure File Transfer Protocol; TLS support and SSL are added here; we are not using a secure shell-based protocol.

-- SMB – Server Message Block, which is used by windows, allows computers within the same network to share files.
+- SMB – Server Message Block, used by Windows, allows computers within the same network to share files.

 - NFS – Network File system is a distributed file system used in UNIX generally to access files among computers on the same network.

 c.
 Email Protocols

 - SMTP – Simple Mail Transfer Protocol is a push protocol to send an email, Post Office Protocol, or Internet Message Access Protocol, which is used to retrieve those at the receiver side.
 The application layer implements it.

 d.
 Management Protocols